Last updated: October 22, 2024

 - foreign_column: state_fips_code

-The highlighted fragments in the YAML file below represent the segment where the profiling foreign_key_match_percent
+The highlighted fragments in the YAML file below represent the segment where the monitoring daily_lookup_key_found_percent

 check is configured.